-Heddy said that Julius had four brothers and they all died in WWI.
-I found records for an Otto and a Ludwig, but Otto was still alive in 1924 when Philip died.
-Heddy also said that Julius had a sister who came to the US with her husband and children, but returned to Germany after her husband died.
-I have not found any records for this sister, but I did find records for an Elisabetha, who died before her second birthday.
+Heddy said that Julius had four brothers who all died in WWI.
+She also said that Julius had a sister who came to the US with her husband and children, but returned to Germany after her husband died.
+I have not found records for any of these siblings.